Muntasir1808/Blog-App-with-Bootstrap-5/README.md

+# Blog App
 This is a simple blog website which is made using HTML, CSS and Bootstrap.
-Check out the link https://blog08.netlify.app
+Check out the [link](https://blog08.netlify.app) to see live demo.